-All students must complete a minimum of one 10-hour Graduate Student Instructor (GSI) assignment.
+All students must complete a minimum of one 10-hour Teaching Assistant (TA) or Graduate Student Instructor (GSI) assignment.
 Can be completed at either UCB or UCSF.
 Does not need to be a BioE course.

 5. Qualifying Examination

 Students identify qualifying exam committee members during their 2nd year and hold the qualifying exam (written and oral presentation) by the end of the Fall of their 3rd year.